 DraftKings subsequently provides NHL betting info to the TNT TV broadcasts and Bleacher Report online.
 Original content includes DraftKings’ NHL odds and daily fantasy stats plus editorial content and automated alerts online.

 On a larger scale, DraftKings is also an official sports betting, DFS and iGaming partner of the NHL itself.
 The two reached an agreement in 2021 that gives DK the opportunity for betting content integrations via the league’s different media platforms.

 That means DK gets access to NHL assets, including official marks and logos, to enhance the NHL betting experience or its customers.
 DraftKings can run NHL-themed sweepstakes and promos during the regular season, NHL All-Star Weekend, the Stanley Cup Playoffs, and Stanley Cup Finals, as a result.

 Check the DraftKings Nation NHL channel and NHL Betting News section at the online sportsbook for the latest.
-DraftKings will be one of the first sportsbooks to launch when online sports betting in Ontario goes live.
+The types of NHL-specific promos you can expect at DraftKings include:

 FanDuel Sportsbook for NHL betting

 FanDuel Sportsbook signed a deal in 2018 to become the exclusive daily fantasy partner and an official sports betting partner of the NHL.
 The exclusivity no longer exists, but FanDuel Sportsbook and the NHL are still partners.
 That means FanDuel still gets access to official NHL data, including advanced real-time data.